GeneralBots/BotBook/book/chapter-05-gbdialog-reference.md

 # .gbdialog Reference

+ All direct communication from GeneralBots to the end user is made up of the .gbDialog extension.
+It can be composed of speech or writing directly with the bot.

 ## Using Conversational BASIC

 The following file types are loaded from a .gbdialog package: `.vbs`, `.vb`, `.basic` and `.bas`.